bruderstein/PythonScript/docs/source/intro.rst

 -----------------------

 Due to the nature of Scintilla events, they are by default processed internally slightly differently to Notepad++ events.
-Notepad++ events are always processed *sychronously*, i.e. your event handler finishes before Python Script lets Notepad++ continue.
+Notepad++ events are always processed *synchronously*, i.e. your event handler finishes before Python Script lets Notepad++ continue.
 Scintilla events are placed in a queue, and your event handlers are called as the queue is *asynchronously* processed
 - i.e. the event completes before your event handler is complete (or potentially before your event handler is even called).